- Dr Erika Szymanski

 - Synthetic biology, yeast, science communication, rhetoric, wine, Interdisciplinary collaboration, genomics

 I work with STS perspectives on science communication and rhetoric of science and, increasingly, in interdisciplinary microbe studies.
-At present, the majority of my work concerns how yeast (Saccharomyces cerevisiae) has been and continues to be shaped as a research tool, in human-yeast relationships more broadly, and in how new biotechnologies may reshape the long trajectory of human co-working practices with this friendliest of microorganisms.
+At present, the majority of my work concerns how yeast (Saccharomyces cerevisiae) has been and continues to be shaped as a research tool, in human-yeast relationships more broadly, and in how new biotechnologies may reshape the long trajectory of human co-working practices with this friendliest of microbes.

 I completed my PhD in science communication at the University of Otago on New Zealand's South Island, where I investigated rhetorical strategies for non-deficit model communication and how written science communication mediates relationships between researchers and winemakers and growers.
-Following an undergraduate degree in molecular biology, I completed an MS in microbiology and an MA in rhetoric and writing studies, with my doctoral project and current work emerging from long-term interests in wine microbiology and in how scientific knowledge is constructed and intersects with other forms of knowledge in written discourse.
+Following an undergraduate degree in molecular biology, I completed an MS in microbiology and an MA in rhetoric and writing studies.
+My doctoral project and current work emerging from long-term interests in wine microbiology, and in how scientific knowledge is constructed and intersects with other forms of knowledge in written discourse.

-Alongside my academic work, I have written about wine science and technology for popular and industry audiences since 2010, and I continue to produce occasional pieces for wine industry magazines and my blog at wineoscope.com.
-In August 2018, I end a three-year term as a representative for the Student Section of the Society for Social Studies of Science (6S).
+Alongside my academic work, I have written about wine science and technology for popular and industry audiences since 2010.
+In August 2018, I ended a three-year term as a representative for the Student Section of the Society for Social Studies of Science (6S).

 My work concerns yeast (Saccharomyces cereivisiae) as a research tool shaped through genomics and genetic biotechnologies (synthetic biology, metabolic engineering for industrial microbiology, but whose history as a microbial coworker-species is millennia old.
 I'm interested in how new biotechnologies sit in that long trajectory of human-yeast co-working, in how we understand relationships amongst humans and yeasts, and in how synthetic biology knowledge arises as the product of many people from diverse disciplines and multiple microbial and macrobial species working together.